quantumcitta/Ml-sem1-assignment2/README.txt

 - `target` – Heart disease diagnosis (1 = heart disease present, 0 = no heart disease)

+**heart.csv**
-since the data set used is very small , the actual data set can be uploaded it wont hit the free limit of streamlit
+since the data set used is very small , the actual data set can be uploaded it wont hit the free limit of streamlit .
+Use the file heart.csv int eh repository for testign the model

 ## Models Used and Evaluation Metrics